-- 4. Proposed residential densities, including calculations of gross and net densities and minimum, average and maximum lot sizes. - 5.
-An assessment of how the application facilitates active transportation connections to the larger active transportation network within the Elbow View ASP, as well as regional connections. - 6.
-An assessment of how the local plan aligns with policies of the Elbow View ASP. - 7.
-Water and waste water servicing strategies, supported by applicable technical information required by the County.
+- a. a vision for the proposal; - b. lot design and configuration; - c. lot sizes; and - d. phasing of the development. - 3.
+A rationale for determining the boundary of the proposed local plan area. - Proposed residential densities, including calculations of gross and net densities and minimum, average and maximum lot sizes. - An assessment of how the application facilitates active transportation connections to the larger active transportation network within the Elbow View ASP, as well as regional connections. - 6.
+An assessment of how the local plan aligns with policies of the Elbow View ASP. - Water and waste water servicing strategies, supported by applicable technical information required by the County.
 Such strategies should also include identification of any required rights-of-way to connect to regional or decentralized networks. - 8.
-A storm water strategy supported by applicable technical information required by the County and in line with the Elbow View Master Drainage Plan. - 9.
-A road plan and design strategy that: - a. promotes efficient and safe access and internal road circulation; - b. highlights how the development promotes connectivity with adjoining lands; - c. identifies proposed connections to Highway 8, including intersection design, highway 8 buffers and sound attenuation, and gateway design features, where required; - d. promotes active transportation through sidewalks, pathways, and bicycle infratructure, in accordance with the policies of this ASP; and - e. is supported by applicable technical information required by the County including, where necessary, a Traffic Impact Assessment. - 10.
+A storm water strategy supported by applicable technical information required by the County and in line with the Elbow View Master Drainage Plan.

+9. A road plan and design strategy that:

+- a. promotes efficient and safe access and internal road circulation; - b. highlights how the development promotes connectivity with adjoining lands; - identifies proposed connections to Highway 8, including intersection design, highway 8 buffers and sound attenuation, and gateway design features, where required; - d. promotes active transportation through sidewalks, pathways, and bicycle infratructure, in accordance with the policies of this ASP; and - e. is supported by applicable technical information required by the County and the Province including, where necessary, a Traffic Impact Assessment. - 10.
 An environmental strategy noting all environmentally sensitive areas within and adjacent to the local plan area and measures for avoiding or mitigating impact on these areas.
 The strategy shall be supported by applicable technical information required by the County.